-- used Caravelle or closest model where no Multivan review was found.
-They are mostly the same, Caravelle is longer and has different seating options, but engine and overall drive comfort wise they are the same.
-Which is what most of above reviews are about.
+*used Caravelle or the closest model where no Multivan review was found.
+They are mostly the same, Caravelle is longer and has different seating options, but the engine and overall drive comfort-wise are the same.
+Which is what most of the above reviews are about.

 Value in green = better, gets a point.
 Total points at the bottom = overall winner.

 Multivan vs Sharan price comparison

 Review summary table

 Boot length with seats down (cm)

 (225 with the front backrests in a normal position)